myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 ### Start the application
 #### IMPORTANT
 The backend build process takes a long time and costs some money to generate the embeddings and contextual annotations.
-Contact jmontgomery@indigobio.com for a pre-built database.
-See [design.md](backend/design.md) for more details.
+I built the database and uploaded it to GitHub so that you don't need to.

 Building the database from scratch requires [AWS credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) with permission to execute the Amazon Nova Lite model in Amazon Bedrock.
-If you get the database from me, you do not need to do this.
+You do not need to do this to run the application.

 If you want to use the vector search capabilities and/or Chat features, you will need to add the following environment variable to the `local_orchestration/.env` file: